Poor Man's Install (with Grub)

 Who would not prefer starting the CD from the faster hard disk.

-So if you have a free partition (800MB for CD, 2GB for DVD), and if you like to work with a persistent home, but you don't like the slow speed from CD, do the following:
+So, you have a free partition (800MB for CD, 2GB for DVD), and you would like to work with a persistent home, but you don't like the slow speed from CD, then do the following:

 Start the CD, open the empty partition and make it writable (right mouse-click the icon and change read/write mode)

 Now copy the complete /KNOPPIX folder from the CD into the empty partition.

 mount -o loop /cdrom/KNOPPIX/boot.img /mnt/test

 and you will find like magic (with the mount -o loop command) some important files in /mnt/test.

 To keep things simple, copy them all besides the KNOPPIX-folder, which you have already in your partition.

 You can now umount the /mnt/test (or not), for the CD that's not important, but now you should have a /boot/grub/menu.lst, somewhere.
 If it's not there, you are lost and you would have to ask someone how to go on with lilo or a floppy disk.

 So, now you edit (where you have installed your grub) the /boot/grub/menu.lst file, adding a new entry.
 Assuming your partition is hda4?